Professor Iain Clacher

-Iain is an Associate Professor in Accounting & Finance, Pro Dean for International at Leeds University Business School, and head of the University’s new Centre for Financial Technology and Innovation.
+Iain is Professor of Pensions & Finance, Pro Dean for International at Leeds University Business School, and head of the University’s new Centre for Financial Technology and Innovation.

 He is recognised internationally as an expert on pensions and retirement savings, most notably on retirement decision-making, pension fund investment, infrastructure investing, sustainable pension systems, trustee governance, and fund management costs and fees.
 He is widely published in international journals, a key contributor to pension policy and practice and an expert advisor to a range of businesses, policy makers and organisations.
 He is currently the lead researcher on a project with the Association of Member Nominated Trustees, the UK Sustainable Investment and Finance Association, and the UN Principles for Responsible Investment, examining split-voting in pooled equity funds, as well as being an expert advisor to the Institute and Faculty of Actuaries on economics and actuarial practice, and the UK Shareholder Association on the future of savings and investment.